0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 I had been using Raspicast to cast YouTube videos from my Tablet to the TV (Raspberry Pi).
 Unfortunately, it was a bit hit and miss, sometimes failing for no reason.
-Given this, I decided to write bash script to do this,my own solution which I called `ytplay.sh` :
+Given this, I decided to write a bash script to do this, which I called `ytplay.sh` :

 ```bash